 You’ll be instantly taken by the charms of Slovakia, Austria and Slovenia, followed by a stay in Croatia, where you’ll have a few days to soak up the sun in Split and Dubrovnik.
 Then, you’ll trail across the Balkans to get a taste of the up-and-coming metropolitan hotspot of Sarajevo, and the Byzantine beauty of Belgrade, before heading back up to Budapest.
 Then it’s time to stop off in the music capital of Europe before doing as the Romans do, before making your way up to glamorous Nice on the Cote d’Azur.
 Next up is buzzing Barcelona, before travelling into the heart of Spain to Mediterranean mainstay, Seville.
 Your final country of the trip is Portugal where you have a few days on the beaches in Faro and experience the medieval wonders of Lisbon & Porto before finishing your trip at the edge of Europe, looking straight across to the Atlantic ocean…

-Ready to tackle the whole of Europe in 80 days!?
+Ready to tackle all of Europe in 80 days!?
 Let’s go!

 First stop – Tallinn!
 The Estonian capital looked set to become the next cheap stag party destination but the city has shunned this in favour of preserving the fairy-tale medieval charm of its streets and spires, and whilst is still has its fair share of watering holes, Estonians have not forgotten their rich heritage.